AddressIQ for telecom operators

 • investors and expansion teams get clearer direction on where existing infrastructure can be extended

-• dispatch teams get better confidence that crews are going to the right address or parcel
+• dispatch and field teams get better confidence that crews are going to the right address or parcel

 • engineering planning and design teams get cleaner inputs for design procedure and project focus